sanjaycode95/Python--Dsa-program/Linked_list/README.md

   - 10 → 20 → 30 → NULL
 -The last node’s next pointer is NULL
 # Doubly linked list
--A doubly linked list is a linear data structure where each node contains
+- A doubly linked list is a linear data structure where each node contains
   - Data (value)
   - Pointer (next) → points to the next node
   - Pointer (prev) → points to the previous node